arthurgalanti/shopflix/README.md

   - User registration and login.
   - Creation, delete and complete of shopping list items.

-## Database (SQL Server)
+## Database (Mongo DB)

-- Use SQL Server as a relational database.
+- Use Mongo DB as a non relational database.
 - Define data schemas and models for users and shopping list items.
-- If necessary, create a migration script to populate the database with initial data.

 # Final challenge: Dockerization